-The following candidates shall be exempted from the requirement to pass an English language test:
+The following candidates are exempted from the English language test requirement:

-- Nationals from the USA, UK, Ireland, Australia, New Zealand and Canada - Applicants who have obtained a Bachelor's degree in one of the aforementioned countries are also exempted from the English language proficiency requirement.
+- Students who hold the nationality of one of the following countries: USA, UK, Ireland, Australia, New Zealand or Canada; - Students who hold a Bachelor's degree from one of the above countries.

 APPENDIX to Art.
-3 of the TER (for Master's degree programmes)

-Admission criteria EWEM (Rotor Design Track)
+3 of the TER (for Master's degree programmes) Admission criteria EWEM (Rotor Design track)

-- 1) Candidates must have obtained a BSc diploma of substantial quality and level corresponding to at least 3 years studies at University, equivalent to 180 ECTS. - 2) The programme builds upon a first degree such as a Bachelor's degree or an equivalent qualification in a related field.
-The four tracks have different degree requirements.

-For the Rotor Design track applicants must hold a Bachelor's degree in either Mechanical, Aerospace Engineering, Physics or a degree with equivalent core content.

-3) Proof of English language proficiency (certificates older than two years are not accepted):
+- 1. Candidates must have obtained a Bachelor's diploma of substantial quality and level corresponding to at least three years of studies at university, equivalent to 180 ECTS. - The programme builds upon a first degree such as a Bachelor's degree or an equivalent qualification in a related field.
+EWEM offers four tracks, which have different degree requirements.
+For the Rotor Design track applicants must hold a Bachelor's degree in either Mechanical, Aerospace Engineering, Physics or a degree with equivalent core content. - 3.
+Proof of English language proficiency (certificates older than two years are not accepted):

 For the tests accepted and the scores required see Appendix to Art.
-3.
+3 of the TER for Master's degree programmes.

-- An exception is made for students from DTU, TU Delft, NTNU Trondheim or the University of Oldenburg who have successfully completed a BSc or MSc. - 4) The applicant's qualifications must include a strong working knowledge of mathematics and experience in programming and applicants must document that they have fulfilled the following minimum requirements (if not explicit in the names mentioned on the transcripts, extra documentation is required!): - Mathematics: 25-30 ECTS - Physics: 10-15 ECTS - Engineering design methodology: 5-15 ECTS - Programming experience (Matlab, Python, or similar) using numerical methods for solving applied mathematical problems (you'll have to document it by mentioning courses in transcript and in CV under 'Skills'). - 5) For the track Rotor Design, students must document the following minimum requirements (if not explicit in the names mentioned on the transcripts, extra documentation is required!): - Statics, mechanical vibrations, and strength of materials: 10-15 ECTS - Fluid mechanics, engineering thermodynamics, hydrodynamics and heat transfer: 10-15 ECTS - Materials science, and production technology: 10-15 ECTS - 6) A working knowledge at bachelor level of at least four of the following five subjects is prerequisite for the central courses of the MSc program (if not explicit in the names mentioned on the transcripts, extra documentation is required!): - Engineering design methodology - Statics, mechanical vibrations, and strength of materials - Fluid mechanics - 7) Applicants that are enrolled in an integrated five year degree with no bachelor entry level must have passed 180 ECTS and will be evaluated on an individual basis. - 8) BEng graduates are assessed on an individual basis. - 9) For all tracks, a BSc Cumulative Grade Point Average (CGPA) of at least 75% of the scale maximum, unless specific requirements are defined for the country in which you obtained your Bachelor's degree:
+- Applicants who graduated from a Bachelor's or Master's programme at Delft University of Technology, Technical University of Denmark (DTU), Norwegian University of Science and Technology (NTNU) Trondheim or University of Oldenburg are exempted from the English language test requirement.
+Additional exceptions are defined in Appendix to Art.
+3 of the TER for Master's degree programmes. - 4.
+The applicant's qualifications must include a strong working knowledge of mathematics and experience in programming and applicants must document that they have fulfilled the following minimum requirements (if not explicit in the names mentioned on the transcripts, extra documentation is required!): - Mathematics: 25-30 ECTS; - Physics: 10-15 ECTS; - Engineering design methodology: 5-15 ECTS; - Programming experience (Matlab, Python, or similar) using numerical methods for solving applied mathematical problems (this must be documented by mentioning courses in transcript and in CV under 'Skills'). - 5.
+For the Rotor Design track, applicants must document the following additional minimum requirements (if not explicit in the names mentioned on the transcripts, extra documentation is required!): - Statics, mechanical vibrations, and strength of materials: 10-15 ECTS; - Fluid mechanics, engineering thermodynamics, hydrodynamics and heat transfer: 10-15 ECTS; - Materials science, and production technology: 10-15 ECTS. - 6.
+A working knowledge at Bachelor's level of at least four of the following five subjects is prerequisite for the central courses of the Master's programme (if not explicit in the names mentioned on the transcripts, extra documentation is required!): - Engineering design methodology; - Statics, mechanical vibrations, and strength of materials; - Fluid mechanics. - 7.
+Applicants that are enrolled in an integrated five year degree with no Bachelor's entry level must have passed 180 ECTS and will be evaluated on an individual basis. - 8.
+BEng graduates are assessed on an individual basis. - 9.
+For all tracks, a Bachelor's Cumulative Grade Point Average (CGPA) of at least 75% of the scale maximum, unless specific requirements are defined for the country in which you obtained your Bachelor's degree:

-Countries A - Z - see admission website
+Countries A - Z - see admission website.

-Preliminary transcripts are acceptable when applying, but the final degree certificate is required before the start of the programme (note for students in need of a Danish visa: Danish regulations require proof of completion of a full degree by July 1st of the year the programme starts).
-Applicants with an MSc and/or professional experience will be assessed on an individual basis.
+Preliminary transcripts are acceptable when applying, but the final degree certificate is required before the start of the programme (note for students in need of a Danish visa: Danish regulations require proof of completion of a full degree by 1 July of the year the programme starts).
+Applicants with a Master's degree and/or professional experience will be assessed on an individual basis.